xma711/notebook/math/matrix/README.md

 This means that question 1 and question 2 can be condensed to the same question: what is the meaning of a row in AT? (and note that it is the same as the meaning of a column in A)

-if there is only one variable, e.g. temperature, A is n x 1 matrix, AT is 1 x n matrix, the result will be 1 x 1 matrix with a single number, that is temperature's variance without being divided by n.
+If there is only one variable, e.g. temperature, A is n x 1 matrix, AT is 1 x n matrix, the result will be 1 x 1 matrix with a single number, that is temperature's variance without being divided by n.

 If there is 2 variables (e.g. temperature and humidity), A is n x 2 matrix, AT is 2 x n matrix, the resultant matrix will be 2 x 2.